-Mohammad S. Moussalli discusses the crux of Middle East and Arab dilemma, and makes suggestions so that to establish security and peace in the world.
+In this op-ed, Mohammad S. Moussalli discusses the crux of the Middle East and Arab dilemma; and makes suggestions so that to establish security and peace in the world.

-Whenever you get involved in a political discussion concerning the question of peace and security in this chaotic world, you will find out that Middle East politics, Islamic and Arab organizations, Islamist groups, Iranian regime and Israel are the crux of any profound argumentation to puzzle out this dilemma.
-In many parts of the world, there is a common belief that without ensuring peace and stability in the Arab world and Middle East region, the world would never enter into a long-lasting florescence and tranquil state.
+Whenever you get involved in a political discussion concerning the question of peace and security in this chaotic world, you will find out that Middle East politics, Islamic and Arab organizations, Islamist groups, the Iranian regime, and Israel are the crux of any profound argumentation to puzzle out this dilemma.
+In many parts of the world, there is a common belief that without ensuring peace and stability in the Arab world and Middle East region, the world would never enter a long-lasting prosperous and tranquil state.

-Arab supporters and apologists impute the current miserable state of affairs of Arab and Muslim countries to some wicked conspiracy at which they bring in serious accusations against some nation and countries to posit their self-justifications thereof.
-On the other hand, most nonpartisan and political analysts pin the blame on Arab leaderships, Arab League and Islamic organizations more than blaming the international community, though they hold all accountable for such severe adversities and disarrays.
+Arab supporters and apologists impute the current miserable state of affairs of Arab and Muslim countries to some wicked conspiracy at which they bring in serious accusations against some nations and countries to posit their self-justifications thereof.
+However, most nonpartisan and political analysts pin the blame on Arab leadership, Arab League, and Islamic organizations more than blaming the international community, though they hold all accountable for such severe adversities and disarrays.

 Among those unsolved pivotal issues, the Middle East region, without exception, suffers degenerating consequences due to the failure of Israeli governments, Arab-Palestinian fronts and the international community to find and impose a durable answer to the most drawn-out armed conflict over land in modern history, and to the unceasing state of belligerency between Arabs and Israelis.